Signal briefing / Regional ISP

 Several public sources

 Frank Eckenfels is a registry surveillance point for AS210333.
 The sole evidence is a RIPE RDAP record naming him as admin-c under handle FE2316-RIPE.
 No corporate affiliation, routing data, or external corroboration is available.
-His control surface extends to aut-num updates and possibly route object creation, depending on maintainer permissions.
+His control surface extends to aut-num updates and possibly route entity creation, depending on maintainer permissions.
 Watch for changes to his person handle, expansion to other resources, and any disclosure of the legal entity behind the ASN.
-The profile serves as a monitoring baseline administrative shifts rather than a verified biography.
+The profile serves as a reference point for tracking administrative shifts rather than a verified biography.

 Frank Eckenfels